 Most shovels have a heavy-duty blade made of polypropylene.
 The benefit of using such a blade is that it does not damage sensitive surfaces such as wooden decks.
 However, if you want to scrape surfaces, keep in mind that this plastic material will not prove useful.

 Most of the blades come with metal wear strips that use metal strips over a plastic material.
 These metal strips can prove a little help, but they can never replace aluminum or steel blade.
 Steel blades are heavier than plastic, but the issue with the steel blade is that it is prone to rust.

-For snow shovels, the prices can vary depending upon the types of snow shovels and the features that they are offering.
-Moreover, the price range can differ depending upon the type of blade; either you are going for a plastic blade or a metal blade.
+The prices can vary depending upon the types of snow shovels and the features that they are offering.
+Moreover, the price range can differ depending upon the type of blade.
+You'll either be going for a plastic blade or a metal blade.

-The average price range for a snow shovel is between 25 to 75 dollars, but you may get it even less expensive.
+The average price range for a snow shovel is between $25 to $75, but you may get it even less expensive.
 This is because most service providers offer different discounts to get them at a lower rate.

 The cost of hiring a company for pushing away snow after a storm can cost you a lot.
 For this reason, purchasing a snow shovel will prove handy and cost-effective, but you will have to do a little hard work.

-Make sure to keep your budget in mind as in this way, you can easily choose which snow shovel you want to get according to your budget.
+Make sure to keep your budget in mind while you choose which snow shovel you want to get.

 The Old House Journal Review Team’s product reviews and in-depth guides are here to help you restore, repair, update, and decorate your home.
 The content is created by The Old House Journal Review Team.
 The Old House Journal editorial staff is not involved.
 Old House Journal is reader-supported: When you buy through links on our site, we may earn an affiliate commission.